YesCare

-Corizon Health, Inc. (currently operating under YesCare and Tehum) is a privately held prison healthcare contractor in the United States.
+YesCare Corporation (doing business under Corizon Health, Inc. and Tehum) is a privately held prison healthcare contractor in the United States.
 The company provides healthcare and pharmacy services (PharmaCorr) to approximately 28 clients in 15 U.S. states, including 139 state prisons, municipal jails, and other facilities.
 Serving over 115,000 inmates, Corizon Health offers dental, mental health, optometry services, and substance abuse treatment as well as general healthcare.
 The company is headquartered in Brentwood, Tennessee.

 Merger

 CMS became Corizon Health, Inc., in 2011, after essentially merging its operations with PHS Correctional Healthcare (previously known as Prison Health Services, Inc.), its largest competitor in the correctional health care industry.
 PHS's headquarters, in Brentwood, Tennessee, is now the headquarters for Corizon Health.
 The company has been majority-owned by hedge fund BlueMountain Capital Management for a few years until the private investment company Flacks Group acquired the company in 2020.
 Flacks Group is now a sole investor in Corizon Health.
 With the Flacks Group acquisition, Corizon Health managed to reduce its debt burden.
 The transaction included an acquisition of PharmaCorr that is Corizon's in-house pharmacy.
 Corizon Health's PharmaCorr is the only in-house pharmacy in the corrections industry.